Jacks, Khasi, Privy... What did you call the loo growing up? Here’s a short history of UK toilet slang

 Including a gift to WaterAid in your will could make a huge difference to communities around the world, giving people the safety, privacy and dignity that a decent toilet, clean water and good hygiene provides as well as the means to work themselves out of poverty.

-- Siblings John and Jean have fond memories of their outdoor loo, and what a luxury a flushing toilet was once they moved house.
+Siblings John and Jean have fond memories of their outdoor loo, and how much of a luxury a flushing toilet was once they moved house.
 Read their story here.